Bernardstanislas/phenix-server/README.md

 Once the installation is done, log in the server, and get the server IP address with `ip addr`.
 Report it in the `inventory` file.

+Get the network interfaces names with the `ip link` command, and report them in the `group_vars/all/network.yaml` file.

+You can ignore further modifications to these two files:
+- `git update-index --skip-worktree inventory`
+- `git update-index --skip-worktree group_vars/all/network.yaml`

 The machine is now ready to be provisioned, you can now run from the host machine:

 ```bash